koajs/ejs/README.md

 ### Layouts

 `koa-ejs` supports layouts.
 The default layout file is `layout`.
 If you want to change default layout file, use `settings.layout`.
-Also you can specify layout by `options.layout` in `yield this.render`.
+Also you can specify layout by `options.layout` in `await ctx.render`.
 Also you can set `layout = false` to disable the layout.

 ```